The Best Open-Source Customer Support Chatbots in 2026 (An Honest Look)

 Now the part where we're the ones being built.
 We'll keep it honest.

 It's open-source and you can self-host the whole thing, so your data stays yours.
 It's free to start (your first 300 chats are on us), and there's a CLI and an MCP server for the technical folks.
 When the bot can't help, it hands off to a person cleanly.
+If you're weighing us against the big closed platforms, we put that side by side in ChatterMate vs Intercom.

 Where we're still growing: we're younger than Chatwoot, so our community is smaller and we're adding integrations all the time.
 If you need a huge library of third-party plug-ins today, check that your must-haves are covered first.
 We'd rather you know that up front.